4 Best Tennis Racquets for Control (2022)

 Feel

-This Vcore Pro 97 feels softer and more plush due to a tapered box beam design with a lengthened shaft, which results in a 36% increase in flex over the previous model.
+This Yonex Vcore Pro 97 feels softer and more plush due to a tapered box beam design with a lengthened shaft, which results in a 36% increase in flex over the previous model.
 It provides greater pocketing and snapback and a plusher, softer feel at contact.
 A shock-absorbing resin has also been added to graphite to enhance comfort as well.

 Compared to its predecessor, this Vcore Pro 97 feels more flexible because this 3rd generation Vcore Pro has a completely new, redesigned throat, which provides greater racquet flex and feel.